--Student's name -Address -Telephone listing -Electronic mail address -Participation in officially recognized activities and sports -Weight and height of members of athletic teams
+- -Student's name -Participation in officially -Address recognized activities and sports -Telephone listing

+- -Weight and height of members of -Electronic mail address athletic teams

+- -Photograph

--Photograph -Degrees, honors, and awards
+- -Degrees, honors, and awards

--Date and place of birth received
+- -Date and place of birth received

--Major field of study -The most recent educational
+- -Major field of study

-agency or
+- -The most recent educational agency or

--Dates of attendance institution attended
+- -Dates of attendance institution attended

+- -Grade level

--Grade level -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)
+- -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)